Backflow Preventers for Businesses in Connecticut & New Hampshire

 Backflow Preventer Installation

-“Backflow” is a term that describes the reverse flow of liquids, gases, or suspended solids in a plumbing system.
-A backflow preventer in a fire suppression system prevents pressurized and potentially contaminated water from flowing into the public water supply with the use of check valves, air inlets, and pressure relief valves.
+“Backflow” is the reverse flow of liquids, gases, or suspended solids in a plumbing system.
+With the use of check valves, air inlets, and pressure relief valves, a backflow preventer in a fire suppression system prevents pressurized and potentially contaminated water from flowing into the public water supply.

 If you’re not sure about your backflow prevention needs, Fire Protection Team can help you sort out the codes and regulations.
 Then, we can design and install a backflow preventer to meet your needs.